atlanticwave-sdx/sdx-docs/source/specs/provisiioning-api-1.0.rst

      ]
    }

--  P2P with option “any”: VLAN ID 59 at AMPATH and any VLAN ID at TENET”
+-  P2P with option “any”: VLAN ID 59 at AMPATH and any VLAN ID at TENET

 .. code-block::